jfrog/artifactory-docker-examples/openshift/xray/README.md

 The templates part of this github project can be used to install JFrog Xray on OpenShift Container Platform.

-These templates have been tested with OpenShift Container Platform 3.6 (single node).
+These templates have been tested with OpenShift Container Platform 3.6 (single node) and latest version of oc cli (3.7.14).

 4 step process to install [JFrog Xray](https://www.jfrog.com/confluence/display/XRAY/Welcome+to+JFrog+Xray) -
 * Setup persistent volumes